 As a main partner and stage winner presenter Continental awards every Tour de France stage winner with an individual medal on the podium for his special achievement – as many pro cyclists have highlighted over the years: a life-changing moment never to be forgotten in their career.

 The Tour de France route is different every year.
 But often iconic mountains such as Alp d’Huez, Tourmalet, Mont Ventoux or Galibier feature in the race.
 Most certainly the cyclists pass through parts of the Alps and Pyrenees at some point and finish with a grand final on the famous Champs-Elysees in Paris.
-The Tour de France does not start in France every year: the so called “Grand Depart” took place in Brussels in 2019 and will take place in the Danish capital Copenhagen on the first of July in 2022.
+The Tour de France does not start in France every year: the so called “Grand Depart” took place in Brussels in 2019 and will take place in the Basque Country at the north of Spain starting on the first of July in 2023.

 At the Tour de France Continental also supports the Young Cadets initiative with bicycle tires and cycling gear where on each stage eight local riders get to feel like a pro for a day by cycling the first and last 30 kilometres of the stage just hours before the peloton.